nginxinc/nginx-basics-workshops/README.md

 1. A Docker host, with [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/) installed and running.

 2. Admin access to your local computer to install and run various software packages.
-See the [prerequisites.md](labs/lab0/prerequisites.md) file within`labs/lab0` folder for details on setting up your computer for this Workshop.
+See the  [OSS prerequisites.md](OSS/labs/lab0/prerequisites.md) file, or [Plus prerequisites.md](Plus/labs/lab0/prerequisites.md) file in the `lab0 folder` for details on setting up your computer for this Workshop.

 3. Admin access to your local `/etc/hosts` file is also needed.
 The lab uses the FQDN hostnames: `www.example.com`,`www2.example.com`,`cars.example.com`,`cafe.example.com`.
 For hostname resolution you will need to add these hostnames to your local DNS hosts file.